abarta/vue2-multi-uploader/README.md

 <multiple-file-uploader postURL="http://.." successMessagePath="" errorMessagePath=""></multiple-file-uploader>
 ```
 Minimum items to upload (optional)
 You can modify the minimum number of files required for the upload to take place by changing the value of minItems prop.
-Default if set to 1.
+Default is set to 1.
 Here is an example template for uploading a minimum of 5 items and a maximum of 10 items:
 ``` html
 <multiple-file-uploader postURL="http://.." successMessagePath="" errorMessagePath="" :minItems="5" :maxItems="10"></multiple-file-uploader>